laukinpeng/IFCA-DEMO/README.md

 3. Run expo start in the in the terminal
 4. A webpage with a QR code will appear on your browser
 5. Open Expo Go app and scan the QR code
-6. The demo app will be open in your mobile application# IFCA-DEMO
+6. The demo app will be open in your mobile application